-Imbewu: The Seed is a South African soapie created by Duma Ndlovu which revolves around the Bhengu family, who must live in the shadow of a potent secret stemming from ancient traditional practice.
+Imbewu (known in its first two seasons as Imbewu: The Seed) is a South African soapie created by Duma Ndlovu which revolves around the Bhengu family, who must live in the shadow of a potent secret stemming from ancient traditional practice.

 One side of the Bhengu family has been keeping a secret from the other for many years, with treachery and tumult never more than a step away.

 Brothers Zimele and Phakade are both honorable men, but one will feel betrayed when he learns of a deep secret that could leave a stain on the legacy he hopes to leave for his four children.

 Ambitious business tycoon, Zimele "Ngcolosi" Mkhize, has his heart set on becoming South Africa's first black oil baron, a legacy he wants to leave to his four children.

 But things take an unexpected turn when he makes a shocking discovery.
 Will the truth tear his life and family apart or will he suffer silently and pass his legacy on to another man's seed?

 The series follows Ngcolosi Bhengu, a self-made millionaire, who along with his two business partners, Pranav Rampersad, and Zane Johnson; have built Maluju Oil; an oil company worth a hundred million rand.